Where is Dean Saunders now?

 Unfortunately he was sacked in May of the same year after Wolves were relegated to League One.

-In December 2014 Dean Saunders was back in football as interim manager of Crawley Town after John Gregory stepped down to undergo major surgery.
+In December 2014, Saunders made a return to football when he was appointed as interim manager of Crawley Town after John Gregory stepped down to undergo major surgery.

-After a spirited campaign, Saunders’ side failed to avoid the drop and were relegated to League Two.
+After a spirited campaign, his side failed to avoid the drop and were relegated to League Two.

 Speculation about Saunders future at Crawley ended in May 2015 after he was appointed as manager of League One side Chesterfield.

-This role was short lived however as Saunders was sacked from the club only six months into his tenure after a run of poor results.
+Howeverm his role was short-lived and he was sacked from the club only six months into his tenure after a run of poor results.

 In June 2016, Dean Saunders was part of the BBC pundit team for their coverage of the Welsh national team’s games at Euro 2016.